 Myth 2.
 Adoption is an “easy out.”

 It is not the easy way; it is quite the opposite.
-Coming to the decision to voluntarily relinquish a child for adoption is perhaps the hardest decision a mother must make.
-It can be traumatizing, lead to depression, involve long term or even lifelong grieving, and yet she is still willing to endure the pain and anguish if it means creating a better, more stable, or safer life for her unborn child.
+Deciding to voluntarily relinquish a child for adoption is perhaps the hardest decision a mother must make.
+It can be traumatizing, lead to depression, involve long-term or even lifelong grieving, and yet she is still willing to endure the pain and anguish if it means creating a better, more stable, or safer life for her unborn child.